Ayush-Pratap-Tripathi/Ayush-Pratap-Tripathi/README.md

 ## About Me

 I'm a B.Tech CSE student at VIT Bhopal (graduating 2026), passionate about building full-stack web applications that are fast, secure, and genuinely useful.
-I enjoy the full arc of development — architecting a clean REST API, wiring up real-time infrastructure with Socket.IO, and making the frontend feel smooth with React.
+I enjoy the full arc of development — architecting a clean REST API, wiring up real-time infrastructure, and making the frontend feel smooth.

-- 🔭 Currently working on **GoGoals** — a goal tracking app with analytics dashboards
 - 🏢 Previously a **Full-Stack Dev Intern at Condigence LLP** — built AI-powered resume screening, secured Spring Boot APIs with JWT, and integrated Hugging Face for semantic similarity
 - 🧩 I actively solve LeetCode problems in Java and Python to sharpen my algorithmic thinking
 - 📍 Based in India | Open to opportunities